lightninglabs/lightning-dev-site/_pages/overview.md

 Single channels work well if you have a financial relationship with some entity where you make payments frequently or in metered amounts.
 But most payments, like purchasing an umbrella from a corner store because you lost it again, are one-off.
-For Lightning to help Bitcoin scale in general use cases, there needs to be a way for the whole network to forward payments through channels that already exist.
-Furthermore, we want it such that this process retains the trustless nature of individual channels, otherwise it becomes too hard to identify dishonest actors amongst a large number of hops.
+For Lightning to help Bitcoin scale for general use cases, there needs to be a way for the whole network to forward payments through channels that already exist.
+Furthermore, this process should retain the trustless nature of individual channels, otherwise it becomes too hard to identify dishonest actors amongst a large number of hops.

 Once you don't have to trust the intermediaries, you no longer even care who they are.
 This allows Lightning nodes to be fully anonymous, which is a huge win